 Solution Summary: Using Non-conductive Ladders

-Using a non-conductive ladder is a work practice that can protect workers against electrocution if the ladder makes contact with the overhead powerline.
+Using a non-conductive ladder can protect workers against electrocution if the ladder makes contact with the overhead powerline.

 Ladders used on construction sites to access overhead work are convenient and portable and can be used anywhere at the job site.
 Because ladders are common equipment, workers overlook the hazards associated with using them improperly or transporting them around the site.
 Workers may not realize that cranes are not the only equipment that reach powerlines; working with a ladder near a power line also poses the risk of electrocution.

 Ladders are effective tools for cleaning, painting, roofing, etc., but sometimes the work zone is close to energized lines, posing the risk of electrocution while working on a ladder.
 A study by the Consumer Product Safety Commission (CPSC) on ladder electrocution indicated that in 8 years, 54 ladder-related fatalities involved use of metal ladders.
 Using dry non-conductive ladders can eliminate much of this risk.
 Different mandatory OSHA standards and voluntary guidelines apply to the use of non-conductive ladders.
 29 CFR 1926.450(a)(11), 1926(c)(1), NIOSH[1985b], and AFOSH Std 127-3, ANSI A14.5.
 Where feasible, ladder use should be minimized by using safer alternatives such as aerial lifts, scaffolds, and platforms.
 These alternatives primarily reduce fall hazards, so precautions to prevent electrocutions must still be in place.
 Ladders are appropriately used for access to the work area, working from a ladder or using it as a work platform increases exposure to risk.

 IMPORTANT: While using a non-conductive ladder, a horizontal safe zone from overhead live lines should be maintained (Figure 1).